lsegal/yard/docs/TAGS.markdown

 Reference Tags
 --------------

-Although attempt is made in YARD to leave as much of the syntax details to the factory provider, there is a special tag syntax that allows for the referencing of tags created in other objects to be reused again.
+Although attempt is made in YARD to leave as many of the syntax details as possible to the factory provider, there is a special tag syntax for referencing tags created in other objects so that they can be reused again.
 This is common when an object describes a return type or parameters that are passed through to other methods.
-In such a case, it is more manageable to use the refetence tag syntax.
+In such a case, it is more manageable to use the reference tag syntax.
 Consider the following example:

     class User
       # @param [String] username the nam of the user to add